Enrolments open across all 4 centres. Tours available during the week. Get in touch

 The 3 Day Guarantee from January 2026 is a meaningful change.
 If you've previously been told you only qualify for 24 or 36 hours of subsidy per fortnight, your situation may have changed.
 It's worth checking with Services Australia or using the CCS gap fee calculator.

-At Eikoh Seminar, we are an approved CCS provider across all four centres.
+At Eikoh Seminar, we are an approved CCS provider across all 4 centres.
 Enrolling makes you eligible for CCS, so you don't shoulder the costs alone.
 Contact us to talk through fees, vacancies, and what your gap fee might look like.